Knowing When to Defer: Selective Prediction for Responsible Knowledge Tracing

 \subsection{Model Training}

-We train four knowledge tracing models: DKT \citet{DKT}, SAKT \citet{SAKT}, AKT \citet{AKT}, and our LLM-based Transformer, under a unified setup.
+We train three knowledge tracing models: DKT \cite{DKT}, SAKT \cite{SAKT}, and AKT \cite{AKT}, under a unified setup.
 Model sizes are summarized in \Cref{tab:model_params}.
-AKT is the largest (3.3 ~M parameters), while our LLM Transformer remains compact (2.1 ~M).
+AKT is the largest (3.3~M parameters), DKT is the most compact (1.2~M).
 Unless otherwise noted, all models share the global training configuration in \Cref{tab:global_hparams}: Adam optimizer, learning rate \(3\times10^{-4}\), cross-entropy loss, batch size 64, and 100 epochs, with a linear warmup followed by a cosine scheduler.
 Model-specific hyperparameters are listed in \Cref{tab:model_hparams}.
-We fix embedding and hidden dimensions to 128 and use one layer across models, with dropout tuned per architecture (e.g., 0.5 for SAKT, 0.2 otherwise).
-The LLM-based model consumes text embeddings truncated to 1024 dimensions, while AKT uses the \texttt{kq\_same} setting.
+We fix embedding and hidden dimensions to 128 and use one layer across models, with dropout tuned per architecture (0.5 for SAKT, 0.2 for AKT and DKT).
+AKT uses the \texttt{kq\_same} setting.
 All other details are held constant to enable a fair comparison across architectures.

 \paragraph{Reproducibility.} MC-Dropout inference uses $M = 100$ stochastic forward passes per prediction with dropout active at the rates listed above; aleatoric and epistemic components are computed via the BALD decomposition (Section~\ref{sec:variance_decomp_app}).
 All training and inference uses a single fixed random seed; multi-seed robustness is not reported in this version.